Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

 ```

 We can truly say that objects of type `Concrete` ought to be possible to pass into `myFunc`, and  similarly any function
-that has an argument that's either not restricted in its type, or is explicitly typed `Any`.
+that has an argument that's either unrestricted in its type or is explicitly typed `Any`.
 Said differently,
-any function which has arguments that are typed `Any` must not throw an error upon trying to call it with any object.+
+any function which has arguments that are typed `Any` must not throw an error upon trying to call it with any object (though
+whether that call returns some form of a successful result is a different matter).

 There are some implications with nesting function calls.
 For example, if we have a function `myAdd`: